-Impact information will continue to emerge throughout the response and recovery phases of an incident and requires ongoing assessment.
+To assist the City in the operational recovery planning it may also be appropriate to conduct a survey of people/ families affected by the emergency.
+Impact information will continue to emerge throughout the response and recovery phases of an incident and will require ongoing assessment.